justiceo/Praso-DPD/README.md

 - Install JDK, Scala, SBT (if not already installed): `cd praso-dpd; sudo ./install.sh`
 - Run: `sbt run` or `sbt "run-main ScalaREPL"`
 - To run unit tests: `sbt test`

+### Todo
+###### Real todo
+- Inspect vetted design pattern implementations (jhotdraw, java-design-patterns, head-first, gof)
+- Allow annotation of dsm files with descriptions
+- Create rules for as many patterns as possible
+- Implement scoring system
+- For a given project, run all the patterns against it and return result

+###### Fancy todo
+- Configure prompt to display current path with "DPD "
+- Allow parsing default dsm as argument to `sbt run`
+- Create pattern definitions as scala scripts that use DPD, instead of being part of DPD (this would allow easy mods)
+- Add function dsm to the mix
+- Use machine learning to detect observer pattern
+- Integrate the bash shell for more native opeartions
+- Generate dsm and func from source using Understand
+- Parse source files for additional meta-data